abhibhargav29/Mp3Converter/README.md

+## YT Downloader

-# MP3 CONVERTER
+## MP3 CONVERTER

-Modules/libraries needed:  moviepy, tkinter

-A GUI interface to convert given video file to audio using module moviepy.editor.
+A Command line interface to convert given video file to audio using module moviepy.editor.
-Things to take care of: Video file is in the same folder as the py file
-                        You have the necessary modules installed
-                        Sometimes moviepy does not install FFmpeg with it, so you'll have to do that seperately.
+Things to take care of: Video file is in the same folder as the py file, You have moviepy installed, Sometimes moviepy does not install FFmpeg with it, so you'll have to do that seperately.